Real critical exponents from the $\varepsilon$-expansion in an interacting $U(1)$ model with non-Hermitian $Z_4$ anisotropy: Abstract

 \section{Abstract}

 In quantum optics and condensed matter physics non-Hermitian phenomena are often studied under the assumption of an open physical system.
-However, there are examples of intrinsically non-Hermitian, though often $\mathcal{PT}$ (parity-time) symmetric, not necessarily open systems, in which case the concept of gain and loss relative to an underlying environment is not primordial.
+However, there are many examples of intrinsically non-Hermitian, though often $\mathcal{PT}$-symmetric systems, which do not necessarily need to characterized as open, where it one usually speak of gain and loss relative an underlying environment.
 A particularly intriguing example with experimental consequences in the literature is QCD at finite density.
 Motivated by the existence of such inherently non-Hermitian systems, here we study the critical behavior of a $U(1)$-invariant Lagrangian perturbed by a complex, $\mathcal{PT}$ symmetric $Z_{4}$ anisotropy.
 We find real critical exponents both in the region of unbroken and broken $\mathcal{PT}$ symmetry.
 In the former the coupling constants for fixed points or lines are real, whereas in the latter they become complex.
 Importantly, the most stable fixed point corresponds to the flow at large distances towards an effectively Hermitian $U(1)$ symmetric system.
 This constitutes an example where both the $U(1)$ and the Hermitian character are emergent features of the theory.
 This tells us about the importance and physical meaning of some non-Hermitian systems beyond interpretations involving gain and loss.